Slieve Gallion (horse): 1907: three-year-old season

 Slieve Galion began his three-year-old season by winning the Craven Stakes at Newmarket in April.
 In the 2000 Guineas over the same course and distance two weeks later he started at odds of 4/11 against nine opponents.
 Ridden by Billy Higgs, he took an early lead and after being briefly challenged by Bezonian drew clear "in splendid style" to win easily by three lengths.

 At Epsom on 5 June he was made 8/13 favourite for the one and a half mile Derby in a field of nine runners.
 Confidence was high, with one prominent correspondent claiming that Slieve Gallion only had to "escape accident" to win the Classic.
 Despite stamina not being considered one of Slieve Gallion's strengths, Higgs rode the colt positively, sending him to the front after half a mile.
 He continued to lead into the straight, but two furlongs from the finish he began to struggle and was overtaken by the Irish colt Orby.
 Slieve Gallion hung badly to the right as he tired and finished third, beaten two lengths and half a length by Orby and Wool Winder.
 Higgs and Sam Darling offered no excuses, admitting that their colt had been beaten on merit.
 Shortly after the Derby, Orby's owner "Boss" Croker challenged Greer to a match race between the colts for "a substantial sum" over any distance.
 The challenge was not accepted.

 Two weeks after his defeat at Epsom, Slieve Gallion returned to the one mile distance for the St James's Palace Stakes at Royal Ascot which he won from two opponents at odds of 1/20.
 Slieve Gallion was then bought for 15,000 guineas by the Hungarian Mikos de Szemere.
 The colt was injured shortly afterwards and never raced again.
 His winnings of £7,705 made him the fifth most financially successful horse of the British season.

 Stud career

 Slieve Gallion was exported by his new owner to stand as a stallion in Austria-Hungary.
 He made little impact as a sire of flat racers, but his progeny proved highly successful as steeplechasers.
 He was euthanized at the Kisber Stud in 1926.

+Pedigree

+Slieve Gallion is inbred 4D x 4D to the stallion Galopin, meaning that he appears fourth generation twice on the dam side of his pedigree.

+Slieve Gallion is inbred 4S x 5S to the stallion Stockwell, meaning that he appears fourth generation and fifth generation generation (via Vertumna) on the sire side of his pedigree.